MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-geo-distributed.md

 ## When to use this pattern

 - My organization has international branches requiring custom regional security and distribution policies.
-- Each of my organization’s offices pulls employee, business, and facility data, requiring reporting activity per local regulations and time zone.
+- Each of my organization's offices pulls employee, business, and facility data, requiring reporting activity per local regulations and time zone.
 - High scale requirements can be met by horizontally scaling out apps, with multiple app deployments being made within a single region, as well as across regions, to handle extreme load requirements.
 - The applications must be highly available and responsive to client requests even in the case of a single region outage.